New International Student Enrollment Checklist

 - Paying tuition and fees (Marshall University Office of the Bursar in Old Main 101)

-- Getting a Marshall University ID card (Campus Card Office in the basement of the Memorial Student Center)
+- Getting a Marshall University ID card (Campus ID Office on the first floor of Drinko Library)

-- Activating your Marshall University Computer and email account (IT Service Desk in the first floor lobby of Drinko Library)
+- Activating your Marshall University Computer and email account (IT Service Desk on the first floor of Drinko Library)